 - Evaluation of “hammock-like” assemblies that distribute the weight across the top of the head, and not just the brow and occipital basket.

 - Integration of air-flow via form, material, or die-cuts.

 - A materials investigation to address all defined functional attributes.

-To define comfort goals, proof-of-concept samples were created for end user evaluation to verify improved comfort in re-designed padding systems.
+To define comfort goals of the soft goods wearable, proof-of-concept samples were created for end user evaluation to verify improved comfort in re-designed padding systems.
 Samples followed one pad construction/attachment method, but explored multiple materials layering options for comfort and re-distributing weight.

 When sourcing materials, our team considered: materials organization and procurement, assembly evaluation and testing, and creation of Functional User-Testing samples for evaluation and definition of “comfort.”